zX3no/Omnia/README.md

 ### Overview

+TODO:

 Fairly simple to write.

-At first I didn't like `scanf`, but it turned out to be better than 90% of languages I tried.
-Unfortunately C lacks an easy cross-platform sleep function.
+No cross-platform sleep function.

-Sometimes C would compile even though my IDE was telling me there should be an error.
+C would compile even though my IDE was telling me there should be an error.
-It feels very difficult to find bugs in C code.

-An annoying habit seems to start here with C.
-I would like to build and run my program in one command, for example: `gcc timer.c --run`.
-Instead I will build and run with the following: `gcc timer.c -o timer.exe;timer.exe`.
-See the issue?
-If my program fails to compile I will still run the program.

-I have looked for a solution but with no success.

-My project is so simple that it does not highlight any of C's issues.
-It feels unfair to talk about them without examples.
-All I'll say is, C has not changed for a long time, there are *new* and *different* approaches to solving programming problems.
-Give them a go and you might be surprised.
+No easy way to build and run like `cargo run`.

+Where is the documentation?

 ## <a name="cpp">C++</a>